SethB18/SportScrap/README.md

 A simple web scraping tool built using Python and BeautifulSoup, wrapped in a Flask web interface.
 Users can enter a URL, trigger the scraper, and see the results on the page.

+--Note : The Target Domain Usaully Chnage thier domain this might cause the iframe and display the whole not just video

+you can update this ---> spider.py right click the domain and change to thier current domain URl also change on app.js

 ---

 ## 📦 Features